bbauska/JS-Basics-Unlock/README.md

 ### I. 1.3 Applications: From Web Pages to Server-Side Development
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

-JavaScript\'s applications extend far beyond simple animations and validations on web pages.
+JavaScript&#39;s applications extend far beyond simple animations and validations on web pages.
 With the advent of sophisticated frameworks and tools, it now powers complex web applications, mobile apps, games, and even Internet of Things (IOT) devices.
-JavaScript\'s non-blocking, event-driven nature makes it particularly well-suited for developing real-time applications, such as chatting apps and live content updates.
+JavaScript&#39;s non-blocking, event-driven nature makes it particularly well-suited for developing real-time applications, such as chatting apps and live content updates.